zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/README.md

 ## 🚀 Next Up

-Head to [Module 2 →](../Module2/README.md) to learn about filesystems & permissions!
+Head to [Module 2: Navigating like a Pro – File Systems & Permissions](../Module%202/README.md) to learn about filesystems & permissions!